devz3ro/Arc-Windows-10/README.md

 ------------------------------------------------------------------

-YouTuber Quantum_Cipher was kind enough to make an installation video
+YouTuber Quantum_Cipher was kind enough to make an installation video:

 [![How to install Arc Browser on Windows 10](https://img.youtube.com/vi/46B4v7bhkYI/0.jpg)](https://www.youtube.com/watch?v=46B4v7bhkYI "How to install Arc Browser on Windows 10")